Dust collapse in asymptotic safety: a path to regular black holes

 The solution to this equation for marginally bound collapse ($K=0$) is shown in Figure \ref{a} and compared with the OSD model and the semi-classical collapse model developed in \cite{Malafarina:2022oka}.
 At large times, the scale factor behaves as:

 indicating that $a=0$ is never reached at any finite time, and the spacetime is geodesically complete.
-As $t$ approaches infinity, the scale factor tends to diminish exponentially, but it never reaches zero, ensuring the avoidance of singularities within any finite time frame.
+As $t$ approaches infinity, the scale factor tends to diminish exponentially, ensuring the avoidance of singularities within any finite time frame.

 To implement the matching of the collapsing matter cloud described above with a suitable exterior, we employ the formalism developed by Israel in \cite{1966NCimB..44....1I}, which was further refined by Senovilla and others in \cite{1992PhRvD..45.2732F, 1996PhRvD..54.4862F}.
 We consider the matching across a comoving boundary $r=r_b$ in the interior, which corresponds to a collapsing boundary $C_b(t)=C(t,r_b)=r_ba(t)$.
 The induced metric on the matching surface $\Sigma$ in comoving coordinates can be expressed as: